jeremyandrews/Argus-app/memory-bank/activeContext.md

 ## Recent Changes

+- **Fixed Swift 6 Equatable Conformance Issue** (Completed):
+  - Successfully resolved Equatable conformance issues with SwiftData models in Swift 6:
+    - Identified a complex interaction between SwiftData's `@Model` macro and Swift 6's handling of Equatable conformances
+    - Cleaned up NewsDetailViewModel.swift by removing obsolete comment about moved Equatable implementation
+    - Kept the necessary `hash(into:)` implementation which is important for collections
+    - Updated ArgusApp.swift to use ArticleModel instead of NotificationData in all FetchDescriptor instances
+    - Fixed field name references in predicates to match ArticleModel (e.g., date → addedDate)
+  - Implemented solution confirmed that in-class Equatable implementation in model classes is the correct approach:
+    - The SwiftData models in ArticleDataModels.swift (ArticleModel, SeenArticleModel, TopicModel) were already using the correct pattern with in-class Equatable implementation
+    - Conflicts arose from remnants of previous implementations in other files
+    - The `@Model` macro in Swift 6 generates partial Equatable machinery that conflicts with explicit implementations
+  - Key learnings for SwiftData models in Swift 6:
+    - Use in-class Equatable conformance and implementation for SwiftData models
+    - Avoid duplicate implementations across files (extensions, etc.)
+    - Maintain Hashable support through proper `hash(into:)` implementations where needed
+    - Be cautious about using NotificationData (legacy class) with SwiftData contexts

+- **Fixed Swift 6 Compatibility Issues** (In Progress, Partially Successful):
+  - Tackled Swift 6 compilation errors across multiple files:
+    - Fixed Equatable protocol conformance issues for SwiftData models
+    - Addressed issues with `@Model` classes and their Equatable implementations
+    - Several approaches attempted with varying success:
+      - Initially tried adding explicit Equatable protocol to class declarations (`final class ArticleModel: Equatable`)
+      - Also tried implementing Equatable in extensions (`extension ArticleModel: Equatable`)
+      - Ultimately removed explicit Equatable conformance from class declarations while keeping extension methods
+    - Attempted to avoid "Invalid redeclaration of '=='" errors while still maintaining Equatable functionality
+    - Fixed improper optional handling in NewsView.swift for Date properties
+    - Fixed nil coalescing operators on non-optional properties (`article.title ?? ""` to `article.title`)
+    - Added proper try-catch error handling to methods where needed
+  - Current status:
+    - Many issues resolved but Equatable conformance errors persist
+    - Some conflicts between the SwiftData auto-generated Equatable conformance and manual implementations
+    - Need a more fundamental approach to resolve the remaining Equatable issues
+  - Learned key insights about SwiftData and Swift 6:
+    - SwiftData models generate some built-in protocol conformances that can conflict with manual implementations
+    - Swift 6 is more strict about optional handling and explicit self-references
+    - Type conversion between model types still needs refinement

 - **7th Attempted Fix for Blob Persistence Issue** (In Progress, Unsuccessful):
   - Identified fundamental type system conflict at the root of the problem:
     - Swift predicates cannot directly compare properties between different model types (NotificationData vs ArticleModel)